Graham Sutherland: 1930s

 Following the collapse of the print market in the early 1930s, due to the Great Depression, Sutherland began to concentrate on painting.
-Sutherland's early paintings were mainly landscapes and show an affinity with the work of Paul Nash.
-In 1934 he visited Pembrokeshire in Wales for the first time and was profoundly inspired by its landscape.
+His early paintings were mainly landscapes and show an affinity with the work of Paul Nash.
+In 1934, Sutherland visited Pembrokeshire in Wales for the first time and was profoundly inspired by its landscape.
 The region remained a source for his paintings for much of the following decade and he visited the area each year until the start of the Second World War.
 Sutherland focused on the inherent strangeness of natural forms, abstracting them to sometimes give his work a surrealist appearance and in 1936 he exhibited at the International Surrealist Exhibition in London.
-As the 1930s progressed and the political situation in Europe grew worse he began to depict ominous, distorted human forms emerging from the land.
-Oil paintings of the Pembrokeshire landscape dominated his first one-man exhibition of paintings held in September 1938 at the Rosenberg and Helft Gallery in London.
+As the 1930s progressed and the political situation in Europe grew worse, he began to depict ominous, distorted human forms emerging from the land.
+Oil paintings of the Pembrokeshire landscape dominated his first one-man exhibition of paintings, held in September 1938 at the Rosenberg and Helft Gallery in London.
 It was these oil paintings, of surreal, organic landscapes of the Pembrokeshire coast, that secured his reputation as a leading British modern artist.

 Alongside oil painting, Sutherland also took up glass design, fabric design, and poster design during the 1930s, and taught engraving at the Chelsea School of Art from 1926.
 Between 1935 and 1940, he also taught composition and book illustration at Chelsea.
-Sutherland converted to Catholicism in December 1926, the year before his marriage to Kathleen Barry (1905-1991), who had been a fellow student at Goldsmiths College.
-The couple, who were inseparable, lived at various locations in Kent before eventually buying a property in Trottiscliffe in 1945.
+Sutherland converted to Catholicism in December 1926, the year before his marriage to Kathleen Barry (1905–1991), who had been his fellow student at Goldsmiths College.
+The couple, who were inseparable, lived at various locations in Kent, before eventually buying a property in Trottiscliffe in 1945.